crest-cassia/oacis/doc/source/index.rst

 ..
-CASSIA Manager documentation master file, created by sphinx-quickstart on Mon Jul  1 15:10:34 2013.
+OACIS documentation master file, created by sphinx-quickstart on Mon Jul  1 15:10:34 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CASSIA Manager's documentation!
+Welcome to OACIS's documentation!
 ==========================================

 Contents: